yyyooo/yyyooo.github.io/_posts/wetry/en/2021-06-23-Wetry-Hello-World!.md

 author: JackeyD
 ---

->Download and install the Wetry app, you can browse Weibo and Zhihu content in Wetry (Automatic translation)
+>Just download and install the Wetry app, you can browse Weibo and Zhihu content in Wetry (Automatic translation)
 >
->To log in to Weibo and Zhihu, please refer to [Tutorial Video](#Wetry app official video tutorial)
+>To log in to Weibo and Zhihu, please refer to [Tutorial Video](#wetry-app-official-video-tutorial)
 >
 >Tham gia nhóm và giao tiếp với nhau:
 >